 - Nathan Carter (Bentley University).
 Nathan's excellent book Visual Group Theory has had a huge impact on my approach to teaching abstract algebra. - Anders Hendrickson (St. Norbert College).
-Anders is the original author of the content in Appendix B: Elements of Style for Proofs.
-The current version in Appendix B is a result of modifications made by myself with some suggestions from Dave Richeson. - Dave Richeson (Dickinson College).
-Dave is responsible for much of the content in Appendix C: Fancy Mathematical Terms and Appendix D: Definitions in Mathematics. - Josh Wiscons (CSU Sacremento) and Ben Woodruff (BYU Idaho).
-Josh and Ben were instrumental the development of these notes in their early stages of development.
+Anders is the original author of the content in Appendix A: Elements of Style for Proofs.
+The current version in Appendix A is a result of modifications made by myself with some suggestions from Dave Richeson. - Dave Richeson (Dickinson College).
+Dave is responsible for much of the content in Appendix B: Fancy Mathematical Terms and Appendix C: Definitions in Mathematics. - Josh Wiscons (CSU Sacramento) and Ben Woodruff (BYU Idaho).
+In the early stages of development, Josh and Ben were instrumental the development of these notes.